The minimal dimensions of faithful representations for Heisenberg Lie superalgebras: Super-dimensions

 It follows from (\ref{10}) that

-\end{proof} \begin{remark} Let $L$ be a Lie superalgebra and $\Pi$ the parity functor of the $\mathbb{Z}_{2}$-graded vector spaces.
-It is well known that if $V$ is an $L$-module, then so is $\Pi(V)$.
-Therefore, we have in general
+\end{proof} \begin{remark} Let $L$ be a Lie superalgebra and $\Pi$ the parity functor of the category of $\mathbb{Z}_{2}$-graded vector spaces.
+It is well known that if $V$ is an $L$-module, then so is $\Pi(V)$ with respect to the original module action.
+Therefore, in general we have